Adamkadaban/howtowincptc/src/injects/educational-events/README.md

 # Educational Events

-This section seems to only be scored in the final round and essentially involves scoring a team's ability to be responsible when pentesting.
+This section seems to primarily be scored in the final round and essentially involves scoring a team's ability to be responsible when pentesting.

 When pentesting for CPTC, you can't treat the network like any random HackTheBox.
 This means no changing a user's password, no brute-forcing, no exfiltrating sensitive data, etc.